hydrodynamicstability/Invitation-to-Hydrodynamics/curriculum.md

 ### Statistical physics

 A minority of texts in statistical physics cover fluid flow and transport phenomena, usually from the perspective of kinetic theory.
 At the undergraduate level Desloge (1966, Ch.
 32), Huang (2010, Ch.
 7), and more briefly Reif (1965, Sec.
 14.5), are a few examples, but most that I know of are graduate-level texts such as Huang (1987, Ch.
-5), McQuarrie (2000, Ch.
-16-19),  Reichl (2016, Ch.
-8-9), and Halley (2007, Ch.
-10).
+5), Reichl (2016, Ch.
+8-9), Robertson (1993, ch.
+9), McQuarrie (2000, Ch.
+16-19), Le Bellac et al. (2004, Sec.
+6.3), Halley (2007, Ch.
+10), and Van Vliet (2008, ch.
+14).
 (McQuarrie was a chemist, but his book was strongly recommended to me by an experimental physicist.)
 Kadanoff (2000) briefly discusses hydrodynamics in Sec.
 5.4, which mainly focuses on diffusion.
 (He presumes that students have studied hydrodynamics in an earlier course, "as part of a traditional physics education", a presumption as unlikely to be true then as it is now.)
 Schwabl (2010) includes, in his Appendix H, a "microscopic derivation of the linear hydrodynamic equations", by which he seems to mean diffusion equations.

 What about superfluidity?
 At the undergrad level, Kittel & Kroemer (1980) devote a few pages to it at the end of their chapter on Fermi and Bose gases, and Huang (2010, ch.
 20) devotes a whole chapter to it.
-Again, most examples I know of are at the graduate level, such as Huang (1987, Ch.
+Again, most examples I know of are at the graduate level, such as Feynman (1998, Ch.
+11), Huang (1987, Ch.
 13), Reichl (2016, Sec.
 8.9), Ma (1985, Ch.
-30), and Feynman (1998, Ch.
-11).
+30), and Halley (2007, ch.
+10).
+Van Vliet (2008) has a chapter (12) on quantum fluids in general.

 It could be argued that the study of fluid mechanics naturally belongs with the study of thermodynamics and statistical physics:  Alessandro Bettini (2016) has done exactly that in the second of his four-volume *A Course in Classical Physics*.

 ### Nonlinear dynamics

 Historically there have many connections between fluid dynamics and nonlinear dynamics, and Gollub (2003) encouraged using this link to teach both.
 Unfortunately it is possible to convey many of the key ideas of nonlinear dynamics and chaos theory without explicit reference to the equations of hydrodynamics.
-However, the derivation of the famous Lorenz model requires hydroynamics, as illustrated in Appendix C of Hilborn (2000), Appendix A of Schuster & Just (2005), and in Part II of Fetter & Walecka (2006).
+However, the derivation of the famous Lorenz model requires hydrodynamics, as illustrated in Appendix C of Hilborn (2000), Appendix A of Schuster & Just (2005), and in Part II of Fetter & Walecka (2006).
 Hilborn's Sec.
 11.2 also includes a qualitative discussion of mixing in a two-dimensional flow.

 ### Mathematical methods